12 jurors about to decide Derek Chauvin's fate after closing arguments

-Jurors in downtown Minneapolis are about to hear competing arguments Monday morning about whether Derek Chauvin did or did not kill George Floyd late last spring, and then they will head into deliberations until they reach unanimous verdicts on each count.
+Jurors in downtown Minneapolis began hearing competing arguments Monday morning about Derek Chauvin's guilt or innocence in the death George Floyd late last spring, and then they will head into deliberations.

-The trial of the fired Minneapolis police officer is scheduled to resume about 9 a.m. before Hennepin County District Judge Peter Cahill, who has been presiding over the case since March 8, when defense and prosecution lawyers started screening jurors.
+Proceedings resumed shortly after 9 a.m. before Hennepin County District Judge Peter Cahill, who has been presiding over the case since March 8, when defense and prosecution lawyers began selecting jurors.
+Cahill began by reading jury instructions on the law.

-Prosecutor Steve Schleicher goes first and will argue that Chauvin's pinning of Floyd on the pavement at 38th and Chicago robbed the 46-year-old man of oxygen until he died as a bystander recorded the restraint on her cellphone and shared it with the world on social media.
+Prosecutor Steve Schleicher was up first to begin his argument spanning 1 hour and 45 minutes that Chauvin's pinning of Floyd on the pavement at 38th and Chicago robbed the 46-year-old man of oxygen until he died as a bystander recorded the restraint on her cellphone and shared it with the world on social media.

+"The only thing about defendant's intent that we have to prove is that he applied force to George Floyd on purpose," Schleicher said.
+"Somebody's telling you they can't breathe and you keep doing it.
+You're doing it on purpose. ...
+How can you justify the continued force on this man when he has no pulse."

+The prosecutor reminded jurors that Floyd said "I can't breathe" 27 times in the first 4 minutes and 45 seconds of this encounter.

+Wrapping up after focusing on the officer's actions, his training and the medical evidence in the case, Schleicher called on the jurors to convict Chauvin on all counts because "it is not an excuse for the shocking abuse you saw with your own eyes" thanks to a teenage bystander's video of Floyd's detention on the pavement as he drew his last breath on May 25.

+"You can believe your eyes," the prosecutor said.
+"It's what you felt in your gut, it's what you felt in your heart."

-Defense attorney Eric Nelson will explain that Floyd died from a host of factors including cardiac arrest, underlying health problems, illicit drug use and possibly poisonous carbon monoxide from a nearby police squad car.
-Nelson's overall mission is to convince the jurors that there is enough reasonable doubt to acquit the 45-year-old Chauvin of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+Defense attorney Eric Nelson will follow.
+His mission is to convince the jurors that there is enough reasonable doubt to acquit the 45-year-old Chauvin of second-degree unintentional murder, third-degree murder and second-degree manslaughter.

 The prosecution then has the option to make a brief rebuttal to the defense's contentions.
 That task will fall to prosecutor Jerry Blackwell.